VPNLirvine/trEYEcopa/README.md

 Code for eyetracking the TriCOPA videos

 # Dependencies
-This experiment uses the [TriangleCOPA](https://github.com/asgordon/TriangleCOPA) stimulus set, which is included in this repo.
+This experiment uses a modified version of the [TriangleCOPA](https://github.com/asgordon/TriangleCOPA) stimulus set, which is hosted on [OSF](https://osf.io/z6ysr/).

 We make use of [PsychToolbox](http://psychtoolbox.org/download.html) to handle I/O, which further requires [GStreamer](https://gstreamer.freedesktop.org/download/) to support video playback.